 E b c d e f g h Tha j k l m n o p q r s t v w x y z

-Dwarves originally didn’t have a written communication, rather than passing their knowledge down through oral tradition.
+Dwarves 5e originally didn’t have written communication, rather than passing their knowledge down through oral tradition.
 Humans taught dwarves the way to write in Common, which was much simpler than runes; and over the years, dwarves altered the language into their own design.
 Dwarven seems like a weird hybrid of titan glyphs and human letters.

-In the human race of Warcraft the Dwarven language is listed as Dwarven under the Dwarf skill list, and Dwarvish in chat manner.
+In the human race of Warcraft, the Dwarven language is listed as Dwarven under the Dwarf skill list, and Dwarvish in chat manner.

-In dwarven culture, family names often indicate clan names also. they’re lesser clans within one among the three main dwarven cultures.
-Some family names are derived from names of honor earned through some feat, which replaces the family’s true name. for instance, Falstad Dragonreaver’s real name is Falstad Wildhammer.
+In dwarven culture, family names often indicate clan names also. they’re lesser clans within one of the three main dwarven cultures.
+Some family names are derived from names of honor earned through some feat, which replaces the family’s true name.
+For instance, Falstad Dragonreaver’s real name is Falstad Wildhammer.
 This shows that the new name might be passed on to their descendants, counting on the selection of the individual.

-Dwarves classically have names reflecting the sturdy nature of their long-ago.
+Dwarves classically have names reflecting the sturdy nature of their long ago.
 Many even have surnames that were earned by a member of the family in commission during a search or during a particular moment of notoriety or infamy that has now become a part of a family legacy.

 - Male Names: Barab, Aradun, Thorin, Magni, Garrim, Wendel, Thurman.

 - Female Names: Chise, Helga, Ferya, Furga, Krona, Imli.

 - Family Names: Thunderforge, Bronzebeard, Hammergrim, Thornsteel

 Dwarven has been the name for the language of dwarves in many vision settings, including Lord of the Rings.
 It’s also one of the quality 5e languages in Dungeons and Dragons.